HEARTISTRY is based on the idea that we are all artists - creating a choreography or masterpiece through our respective life paths.

 Weekly episodes will air LIVE on Tuesdays on RukusAvenueRadio.com - DASH Radio’s exclusive online South Asian Radio Station - sharing the art, music, and culture of the South Asian community and giving it a global platform.
-See the image above for details on timings listening live.
+See the image above for details on times to listen live.

 Barrister Khadija Siddiqi

 A young, passionate human rights lawyer and activist, Khadija's long struggle for justice has served as an inspiration for others.

 She survived a brutal attack on her life in May 2016, followed by a three year battle for justice where at one point the convicted attacker was acquitted, sparking a social media outrage and a fierce campaign against him.

 Her victory was deemed as a success for the women of Pakistan who look up to her as a role model.

 Trained in both North and South Indian classical music, Deepti also enjoys singing ghazals, thumris and light music genres.
 She learnt Carnatic music as a child and after moving to the US trained in Hindustani Classical music with Dr. Sisirkana Dhar Choudhury.

 Deepti is also passionate about working for gender equality and female empowerment in the community and is involved with various organizations and initiatives.